AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-10:

-If state of a name that denotes a managed object is observed, then the name shall neither be moved nor borrowed and shall not be used as the target of an assignment.
+If the state of a name that denotes a managed object is observed, then the name shall neither be moved nor borrowed and shall not be used as the target of an assignment.